-Motor carriers are crucial participants in the nation's intermodal network.
+Motor carriers are crucial participants in the nation's intermodal network, especially under the current conditions of unprecedented import cargo volumes.
 For over 35 years, the prevailing business model for motor carriers supporting intermodal freight movements by water and rail, often referred to as "drayage", has involved the use of independent contractors as drivers.
-With an estimated 80 percent of intermodal truck drivers classified as independent contractors, this business model is indispensable to the intermodal transportation and drayage industry.
-By offering operational and financial flexibility to intermodal motor carriers, this model allows them to adapt and respond to natural volatility in the intermodal transportation market.
+With an estimated 80 percent of intermodal truck drivers classified as independent contractors - many of which are small, minority-owned businesses - this business model is indispensable to the intermodal transportation and drayage industry.
+By offering operational and financial flexibility to intermodal motor carriers, this model allows drivers to adapt and respond to natural volatility in the intermodal transportation market.